Hayleia/arm9loaderhay/README.md

     * This is the same as fileLog, but the log is showen on the bottom screen, instead of written to a file
 * screenEnabled
     * This configures if the screen should be enabled directly at boot
+* screenBrightness
+    * This configures the brightness that us used for screen initialisation

 ## How do I update it?